Roberts Bishop Owen

-Roberts Bishop "Bob" Owen (February 11, 1926 – March 10, 2016) was an American lawyer and diplomat.
+Roberts Bishop Owen (February 11, 1926 – March 10, 2016) was an American lawyer and diplomat.
 He served as Legal Adviser of the Department of State from 1979 to 1981 and acted as a mediator and arbitrator in several international disputes.

 Early life

 Owen was born in Boston and attended Phillips Exeter Academy.
 He served in the U.S. Navy during World War II before receiving undergraduate and law degrees at Harvard University in 1948 and 1951, respectively.
 He then attended Queens' College, Cambridge on a Fulbright Scholarship.

-Owen began practicing law at Covington & Burling in Washington, D.C., in 1952, later becoming a partner of that firm.
+In 1952, Owen began practicing law at Covington & Burling in Washington, D.C. and later became a partner of that firm.

 Iran Hostage Crisis and Algiers Accords

 President Jimmy Carter appointed Owen to be the U.S. State Department Legal Adviser in 1979.
 A few weeks after Owen took office, the Iran hostage crisis began in November 1979.
 In 1980, Owen argued on behalf of the United States in its case against Iran before the International Court of Justice at The Hague.
 Owen also participated in negotiations with Iranian representatives in Algiers in late 1980 and early 1981 as a member of the team led by Deputy Secretary of State Warren Christopher.
 Owen played a role in drafting the Algiers Accords that led to the January 1981 release of the U.S. embassy personnel being held captive in Tehran.

 At the end of the Carter Administration, Owen returned to the practice of law at Covington & Burling, from which he retired in 1996.